Innovation to Commercialization (I2C) Fellowship

 What is the expected fellows’ schedule?

-The fellows will be expected to work full-time (40 hours/week) from June 23-August 15, 2014.
+The fellows will be expected to work full-time (40 hours/week).
 They will have office space at INVO, which is located at 1800 Sherman Ave, Suite 504 in Evanston.
 Hours may vary around 9am – 5pm, so long as the full day is worked.
 The mentors of the fellows will vary according to the project and type of fellow.
 For most, they will be INVO staff.
 Some of the venture fellows will work with entrepreneurs-in residence who may be located elsewhere on campus. **Due to the nature of the PhD program at McCormick and Feinberg, PhD candidates must submit a letter from their advisor stating that he/she understands and approves of the full-time commitment of the fellowship.

 What are some important dates for the fellowship?